VoideUI/Linux-ATK/README.md

 ## Commands

-- `atk-dpi list` — finds connected ATK/VXE devices by HID VID (`0x373b`, `0x3554`).
+- `Linux-ATK list` — finds connected ATK/VXE devices by HID VID (`0x373b`, `0x3554`).
-- `atk-dpi get` — reads and prints all 8 DPI profiles.
+- `Linux-ATK get` — reads and prints all 8 DPI profiles.
-- `atk-dpi set SLOT VALUE` — sets DPI for profile SLOT (1-8). `VALUE` must be a multiple of 50, in the range 100–30000.
+- `Linux-ATK set SLOT VALUE` — sets DPI for profile SLOT (1-8). `VALUE` must be a multiple of 50, in the range 100–30000.
-- `atk-dpi select SLOT` — switches the active profile to SLOT (1-8), without changing the DPI value itself — equivalent to clicking a DPI button in ATK HUB.
+- `Linux-ATK select SLOT` — switches the active profile to SLOT (1-8), without changing the DPI value itself — equivalent to clicking a DPI button in ATK HUB.